ant4g0nist/Vulnerable-Kext/README.md

 A WIP (work-in progress) "Vulnerable by Design" kext for iOS/macOS to play/learn with *OS kernel exploitation

+## Usage

 * Documentation can be found at [https://fuzzing.science/vulnerable-kext](https://fuzzing.science/vulnerable-kext/)

-## Usage

-Please check the guide at [fuzzing.science](https://fuzzing.science/vulnerable-kext) to find in depth usage details

 * Basic setup requirements
   * iOS device that can be jailbroken with [checkra1n](https://checkra.in/)